 About the Program

 The Nevada College Kick Start Program awards every Nevada public school kindergartener with a free $50 scholarship.
-The program helps Nevada’s kindergarteners begin their path to college and reassures Nevada’s families that going to college is possible.
+The program helps Nevada’s kindergarteners begin their path to college and assists Nevada families with saving for post-secondary educational expenses.
 The Kick Start scholarship is provided at no cost to eligible Nevada families.

 How it Works